 - craft artists to create individually or to work with others collaboratively, either within the craft field or in other disciplines

-- Research/Creation and Development – Emerging artists and curators: maximum $5,000
+- Research/Creation/Development – Emerging artists and curators: maximum $5,000

-- Research/Creation and Development – Mid-career and Established artists and curators: maximum $15,000
+- Research/Creation/Development – Established artists and curators: maximum $15,000

 Important: Due to the number of applications we receive and the limited funds that are available, grants awarded may be smaller than the amount requested.